 The Company has a wide customer base in the energy sector ranging from large multinational public entities to small private companies.
-As at December 31, 2016, 62% (December 31, 2015: 17%) of the Company's consolidated accounts receivables were due from two customers (December 31, 2015: one customer).
+As at December 31, 2017, 22% (December 31, 2016: 62%) of the Company's consolidated accounts receivables were due from two customers (December 31, 2016: two customers).
 These receivables have been collected subsequently.
 Currently there are no significant economic dependencies on any other particular customers.
 The carrying amount of account receivables and cash represents the maximum credit exposure.